We're transparent with our pricing

 We always strive to be as open and clear as possible.
 Here you can see exactly how we derive our prices and what we do with your money.

-Where we source our prices
+Where we source our pricing

-- - relevant primary exchanges
+- - Applicable primary exchanges

-- - alternative liquidity venues
+- - Alternative liquidity providers

 Fixed spreads